cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

-`poetry2nix` works by using Nix's `builtins.readFile` to read the raw `pyproject.toml` and `poetry.lock` files from disk, and then uses `builtins.fromTOML` parse the TOML into plain Nix values.  `poetry2nix` then uses this data to create Nix derivations for building all the dependencies, as well as the package itself.
+`poetry2nix` works by using Nix's `builtins.readFile` to read the raw `pyproject.toml` and `poetry.lock` files from disk, and then uses `builtins.fromTOML` to parse the TOML into plain Nix values.  `poetry2nix` then uses this data to create Nix derivations for building all the dependencies, as well as the package itself.
 Having this all done in Nix and only using Nix builtins means that `poetry2nix` does not need to use Import From Derivation (IFD).